tersesystems/blindsight/docs/src/main/paradox/usage/scripting.md

 val logger = new ScriptAwareLogger(CoreLogger(slf4jLogger), scriptManager)
 ```

-Or you can register all logging using a factory.
+Or you can register all logging using a custom logger factory.

+Start by installing @ref:[`blindsight-generic`](../setup/index.md) which does not have a service provider already exposed.

 Create a factory class:

 @@snip [ScriptingLoggerFactory.scala](../../../test/scala/example/scripting/ScriptingLoggerFactory.scala) { #scripting_logger_factory }